 UK Private Parking Grace Periods Explained (2024 Code)

-Learn about the 10-minute grace period and 5-minute rule under the October 2024 Private Parking Code.
+Learn about the 10-minute grace period and 5-minute rule under the trade body code of practice.
 Know your rights before paying that parking charge.

 Need Help With Your Appeal?

 One of the most common reasons people get private parking charges is overstaying by just a few minutes.
-What many drivers don't know is that the Private Parking Sector Single Code of Practice (October 2024) includes mandatory grace periods that operators must follow.
+What many drivers don't know is that the trade body code of practice includes mandatory grace periods that operators must follow.

 If you've been charged for a minor overstay, you may have a valid appeal.